carbon-language/carbon-lang/docs/project/pull_request_workflow.md

     # Update your fork (optional).
     git push

-    # Merge changes from upstream into your branch without disrpting history.
+    # Merge changes from upstream into your branch without disrupting history.
     git checkout feature-basic
     git merge trunk
     # Push to the first PR on your fork.